chanon-kr/Shared_Function/README.md

 ## data_connection
 ***
 ### sharepoint
-  - to download file from SP365
+  - to download file from SP365 or SP on prim
   - to read csv/excel from SP365 as pandas dataframe
   - to download List as csv or pandas dataframe from SP365
-  - upload file to SP365
+  - upload file to SP365 or SP on prim

 ***
 ### database